 8) Constructing temporary site for construction and building materials

-A temporary storage space has to be built to ensure that the construction materials do not get exposed to the atmosphere and get damaged.
-Once the first floor slab is constructed, these materials can be stored inside the under-construction building.
+A Temporary storage is very essential for a new house construction.
+Temporary storage space has to be built to ensure that the construction materials do not get exposed to the atmosphere and get damaged.
+Once the first-floor slab is constructed, these materials can be stored inside the under-construction building.

 9) Consider the resale value